StarmanMartin/ChemConverterTestDeployment/README.md

 ## 🚀 What is this?

 This repository provides a Dockerfile to build a Docker image that allows you to quickly and easily deploy Chem Converter (App & Client) in a test environment.
-The content is automatically updated after each new commit on the selected branches
+The content is automatically updated after each new commit on the selected branches.
+-> __No Webhooks are needed__: easy to set up and you do not need the privileges!

 The prebuilt image is available on Docker Hub:
 ```mstarman/chem-converter-test:0.0.2```